 As I remembered this event, I remembered I laughed and made some remarks about a song lyric “3 miles per hour, like we running up on some rival”.
-Comments to the effect that I know about that 3 miles per hour, thats as fast as I can go.
-That probably wasn’t one of the comments, but I’m sure there were a few.
-I didn’t comment about it in the author section but thought: people who earn a living categorizing behavior and tendencies, who don’t understand that popular behavior used as a baseline for normal only reflects how well popular values are interanalized, and that popular values are inherited from previous generations and manufactured to serve advantaged interests, may assert that I use laughter as a coping mechanism.
+Comments to the effect that I know about that 3 miles per hour.
+That’s as fast as I can go.
+That probably wasn’t one of the comments, but there were a few.
+I didn’t comment about it in the author section but thought people who earn a living categorizing behavior and tendencies, who don’t understand that popular behavior used as a baseline for normal only reflects how well popular values are interanalized may assert that I use laughter as a coping mechanism.
+Its important to note that popular values are inherited from previous generations, amended and manufactured to serve advantaged interests.

 I thought about how others may react in that situation.
-In an instant, I lost a means to income opportunities (1), I lost my transportion, since I wouldn’t be able to move it my shelter was in jeopardy, and within maybe a minute after that I was thinking of a joke.
-Telling these details to a psychologist would imply that I use humor to cope with my circumstances.
+In an instant, I lost my means to income (1), I lost my transportion, and since I wouldn’t be able to move it my shelter was in jeopardy.
+Almost immediately after it happened I was joking about how fucked I was.
+Telling these details to a psychologist would probably lead to the conclusion that I use humor to cope with my circumstances.

 1: To save time on the explanation since I’m typically recalling this event in summary I have written that I was providing rideshares.
 It seems to be more sudden than it actually was.
 On my last ride share I had passengers that were going to San Jose, which is only relevant because it was during the stretch to San Jose that there was a loud bang while I was driving and I lost some power, but the van was still driving fairly decent after that.
 I did move towards working jobs in the San Jose area before going to San Francisco and planned to figure out what was wrong with the van prior to scheduling any trips.
 Prior to the moment when the van stalled possibly after another bang, it was driving well enough to get me to the jobs I could find on Craigslist.
 I still lost a means to income, even if I hadn’t been using for ride sharing for maybe as long as two weeks.